 Few things are more annoying than having to spend an afternoon at the laundromat doing your laundry for the week.
-Not everyone has enough space to accommodate both a washer and a dryer, though.
-Thankfully, washer and dryer combos allow you to make quick work of your laundry from the comfort of your home, without taking up the space required by separate units.
+Not everyone has enough space to accommodate both a washer and a dryer.
+Thankfully, washer and dryer combos, such as the, allow you to make quick work of your laundry from the comfort of your home, without taking up the space required by separate units.

 - Best washer dryer combo: LG WM3488HW

 - Best smart washer dryer combo: Blomberg WMD24400W

-- Best large-capacity washer dryer combo: Kenmore Elite 41002
+- Best large-capacity washer dryer combo: LG Signature LUWM101HWA

 - Best compact washer and dryer combo: Deco DC 4400